DeveloperDeveloper

 Setting Up Connection

-Add the following global variables and settings screen to your Ren'Py project:
+Add the following global variables and settings screen to your Ren'Py project.
+In the demo project, all connection setting panels are located in game/screens.rpy.

 1. Add Global Variables

-default lovense_connected_domain = None # Store the connection domain
+default lovense_connected_domain = None // use for display connected domain

-default lovense_toys = [] # Store connected toys list
+default lovense_message = "" // use for display message from lovense # Store connected toys list

 2. Create Connection Functions